imhicihu/Terrae-database/Exporting.md

 * Install a fresh copy of WinsIsis
 * Copy your databases to `C:\WINISIS\DATA` folder
 * Open your databases.
 Verify the _total sum_ of records
-* Chech the _health_ of the databases inside WinIsis.
+* Check the _health_ of the databases inside WinIsis.
 Validate and debug your records.
 Found and amend any incompatible character that can generate corrupted data
 * In case of deleted records, WinIsis will warn about if we should save it or not.
 Choose accordingly
 * Choose previously which records should be exported
 * Generate a `.fst` file (ie.: `expor.fst`) with those fields choosen